cse163/book/book_source/source/module-4-libraries-for-data-science/lesson-12-machine-learning-pt-2/practice-machine-learning-questions.md

-# 🚧 Practice: Machine Learning Questions
+# <i class="far fa-edit"></i> Practice: Machine Learning Questions

 ## Question 0

 Consider the dataset shown in the following table.
 Assume this is stored in a `DataFrame` named `df` .

 |ColA|ColB|ColC|